ProtoSebastian/py-assembler-old/README.md

 Like instructions, operands may be separated by commas or space characters.

-Specially for DB directives, the operand may be a multi-char string constant as well as everything an instruction operand can be.
+Specially for DB directives, the operand may be a multi-char string constant as well as everything an instruction operand can be. (types don't matter)

 `DB "Hello, World!", 0x0A, 0x00`